honeynet/honeynet.org/content/gsoc/gsoc-2022/_index.md

 ### Organisational Administrators

-Our GSoC 2020 organisational administrators this year are:
+Our GSoC 2022 organisational administrators this year are:

-- Daniel Haslinger (lead, AT)
-- Tamas Lengyel (US)
+- Tamas K Lengyel (lead)
+- Daniel Haslinger
+- Matteo Lodi

 ### Why get involved with the Honeynet Project?